mojtabaSefidi/Sofia-LearnerPlus/ReplicationPackage/README.md

 This script simulates the performance of all the defined reviewer recommendation algorithms across all projects.

-**Note**: Make sure you have set the PowerShell [execution policy](https://superuser.com/questions/106360/how-to-enable-execution-of-powershell-scripts) to **Unrestricted** or **RemoteAssigned**.
+**Note**: if you get any error, make sure you have set the PowerShell [execution policy](https://superuser.com/questions/106360/how-to-enable-execution-of-powershell-scripts) to **Unrestricted** or **RemoteAssigned**.

 ## If you want to run the simulations separately for each RQ:

 The following sections describe the commands needed to run simulations for each research question.
 For each simulation, a sample is provided that illustrates how to run the simulation using the tool.

-**Note:** To run the simulations for each of the following research questions, you need to change the config file of all three projects.
-To avoid confusion, we recommend creating a separate configuration file for each research question.
+To run the simulations for each of the following research questions, you need to open the [source code](../src/RelationalGit.sln) as a project in your IDE like [Microsoft Visual Studio](https://visualstudio.microsoft.com/downloads/) and run the corresponding commands for each RQ (Debug → RelationalGit Debug Properties → Create a new profile → Project → insert the commands in ```Command line arguments``` box).

+### Seeded Random Replacement Initialization:
+On PRKRs, to replicate the performance of recommenders at the replacement level, you should apply the following change to each project's config file.
+In this way, one of the reviewers of PRKRs will be randomly (seeded) replaced with the top-recommended candidate.

 ### Simulation RQ1, Baseline: On PRKRs, how well do existing recommenders perform?